Julie S. Elder

-CPA, CEBS, PSHH Retirement Plan Services, LLC, Knoxville, TN
+PSH Retirement Plan Services, LLC, Knoxville, TN, President

 Christi joined the Board in 2010.
-Christie serves as the Chairman of the Board of Education for the Maryville City School System.
-As a school board member, she is involved in policy, board/superintendent relations, vision, advocacy, and school finance.
-Christi’s civic involvement has been an asset to raise awareness about Harmony Adoptions in the community.
-Christi served as Board Secretary/Treasurer from 10/10 to 12/12.
-Christi was elected Board Vice President 01/13.
+Christi served for 12 years on the Maryville City School System Board of Education and currently serves on the United Way Board of Directors and as an active volunteer in Blount County Young Life.
+Christi’s civic involvement has been an asset to raise awareness about Harmony Family Center in the community.
+Christi served as Board Secretary/Treasurer from 10/10 to 12/12 and was elected Board Vice President 01/13.

 Leigh Ann Garrett

-Director of Sales & Marketing, Garrett Construction, Inc., Knoxville, TN
+Director of Sales & Marketing, Garrett Construction, Inc.

 Leigh Ann joined the board in 2014.
 Leigh Ann graduated with a nursing degree from University of Tennessee and spent twenty-three years of her nursing career in the administrative side of the senior care industry.
 She served in both operational roles as well as sales and marketing roles.
 Leigh and husband Matt adopted their daughter Abby with the help of Harmony and are among Harmony’s most committed friends and volunteers.